Section 7702 Changes in 2021?

 What Will Be Changing in Life Insurance for 2021?

 Many changes happened in life insurance in the past year.
-The pandemic and new administration caused dramatic changes in the insurance industry.
-Insurers adopt changes to continuously provide coverage to consumers all over the world.
+Furthermore, the pandemic and new administration caused dramatic changes in the insurance industry.
+In addition, insurers adopt changes to continuously provide coverage to consumers all over the world.

 Changes on Life Insurance Brought by COVID-19